Faculty Research Awards

 Funding for professional trips to conferences can be requested provided that the previous year’s balance and current year allocation of travel funds from the Dean for Academic Affairs are expected to be exhausted during the current academic year.
 If this condition is met, funds can be requested either to supplement a costly single trip or to support additional professional trips and proposals will be considered as funds are available.

-For those faculty members awarded with travel funds, 100% of the first $1,000 will be reimbursed and 75% of additional costs up to a total of $2,000 per person per year.
-Should there be funds available at the end of the year, those who have conference costs exceeding $2,000 may be further reimbursed.
+For those faculty members awarded FDC travel funds, 100% of the first $1,000 will be reimbursed and 75% of additional costs up to a total of $2,000 per person per year.

 A request for support to attend a conference must explicitly state the value of the conference to the applicant’s research program.
 Moreover, it is preferable that the applicant be giving a paper and/or be an organizer.
 A request for additional funding for conference travel may also be made when the applicant expects to carry on other research in conjunction with the professional trip.
 Proposals to fund professional trips to conferences must specify the number of days for which support is requested.

-To see the complete list of allowable expenses please visit the College's Expense Reimbursement Policy.
-Examples of expenses that are not reimbursable by the College are prescriptions, over-the-counter medication or other medical expenses, amenities such as movies, health clubs or in-room bars, expenses related to non-Bowdoin activities or personal time taken before, during or after a business trip.
-If you have an expense and are not sure if it is an allowable expense please contact Kathi Lucas in the Academic Dean's Office (firstname.lastname@example.org) or Lynne Toussaint in the Controller's Office (email@example.com) for clarification.
+The Committee follows the guidelines set by the College on non-reimbursable expenses.
+Please visit the College's Expense Reimbursement Policy for a complete list of such expenses.
+Examples non-reimbursable expenses include prescriptions, over-the-counter medication or other medical expenses, amenities such as movies, health clubs or in-room bars, or expenses related to non-Bowdoin activities or childcare, personal time taken before, during or after a business/research trip.
+If you have an expense and are not sure if it is an allowable expense please contact Lynne Toussaint in the Controller's Office (email@example.com) for clarification.